WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 - **Result:** Discretion-as-opacity—practice develops without accountability

 **Category 3: Appears beyond judicial reach** (DF-1, DF-2, DF-3, DF-4, DF-5, DF-7, DF-10, DF-11, DF-14)
-- Nine design failures (60% of Layer 1's documented problems based on this research) likely require executive, budgetary, or administrative action beyond judicial authority
+- Nine design failures (60% of Layer 1's documented problems based on this research) likely require executive action (HMCTS operational decisions), budgetary allocation (Ministry of Justice/Parliamentary appropriation), or Family Procedure Rule Committee collective action
+- Individual judges cannot mandate such changes due to constitutional separation of powers
+- Whether senior judiciary could trigger institutional review through signaling mechanisms has not been tested
 - **Result:** Hollow infrastructure persists regardless of judicial philosophy

-**The implication:** Even maximally transparency-supportive judges (Munby P establishing publication presumptions, Lieven J promoting Transparency Orders, Harris J permitting publication over objections) cannot address infrastructure voids, resource deficits, and form design flaws.
-These judicially-unreachable failures create the operational barriers that make accommodation inevitable: when recording retrieval takes 10-28 days (**DF-5**), when funding is fragmented across disconnected forms (**DF-7**), when judges lack time and resources for anonymization (**DF-10**)—no amount of progressive doctrine can deliver the efficiency and transparency Layer 1's architecture formally promises.
+**The implication:** Even maximally transparency-supportive judges (Munby P establishing publication presumptions, Lieven J promoting Transparency Orders, Harris J permitting publication over objections) have not remedied infrastructure voids, resource deficits, and form design flaws.
+Whether this reflects constitutional limits on judicial authority, absence of mechanisms for judges to signal systemic problems to administrative bodies, judges not seeing such signaling as within their role, or practical barriers (time, resources) cannot be definitively established.
+What can be observed is that these failures persist unchanged, and no evidence was identified of judges systematically notifying HMCTS, Ministry of Justice, or Family Procedure Rule Committee that recurring patterns require institutional attention.

-This explains why the accommodation dynamic characterizes even well-intentioned judicial responses: judges cannot resolve structural causes requiring resources, monitoring systems, and administrative reform.
+This explains why the accommodation dynamic characterizes even well-intentioned judicial responses: judges resolve individual cases without aggregating patterns or signaling to bodies positioned to implement structural remedies.
 The following analysis examines the six addressable design failures through three axes and one dimension, demonstrating how even these limited engagements produce accommodation rather than resolution—and why the nine apparently unreachable failures guarantee hollow infrastructure regardless of judicial efforts.

 ---

-## 7.2.0.3 The Hollow Infrastructure Finding: Diagnosis Through Database Failure
+## 7.2.2 The Hollow Infrastructure Finding: Diagnosis Through Database Failure

 **The research challenge:** What rulings exist on transcript access, publication permission, consent disputes, and approval delays in family proceedings?
 Standard legal research would involve systematic database searching.
 However, the research process revealed this approach was ineffective—a finding with diagnostic significance for understanding the transparency architecture overall.